Authenticating Enrolled Cards

 consumerAuthenticationInformation.authenticationTransactionId

-response field and include them in the
+response field and incorporate them into the

 Cardinal.cca_continue

-/** * Cca continue. * * @param transactionId java.io.PrintWriter@3ae7497f the transaction id * @param payload the payload * @param currentActivity the current activity * @throws InvalidInputException the invalid input exception * @throws JSONException the json exception * @throws UnsupportedEncodingException the unsupported encoding exception */ try { cardinal.cca_continue("[TRANSACTION ID ]", "[PAYLOAD]", this, new CardinalValidateReceiver() { /** * This method is triggered when the transaction * has been terminated.
+/** * Cca continue. * * @param transactionId the transaction id * @param payload the payload * @param currentActivity the current activity * @throws InvalidInputException the invalid input exception * @throws JSONException the json exception * @throws UnsupportedEncodingException the unsupported encoding exception */ try { cardinal.cca_continue("[TRANSACTION ID ]", "[PAYLOAD]", this, new CardinalValidateReceiver() { /** * This method is triggered when the transaction * has been terminated.
 This is how SDK hands back * control to the merchant's application.
 This method will * include data on how the transaction attempt ended and * you should have your logic for reviewing the results of * the transaction and making decisions regarding next steps. * JWT will be empty if validate was not successful. * * @param validateResponse * @param serverJWT */ @Override public void onValidated(Context currentContext, ValidateResponse validateResponse, String serverJWT) { } }); } catch (Exception e) { // Handle exception }

 Calling Cardinal session continue (iOS SDK)